EliotAndres/blog/content/post/faster-inference-tensorflow.md

 # Conclusion
 I should underline that your mileage may vary, XLA is not a magic perfomance flag.
-But the Tensorflow team is constantly working on it so it is worth trying.
+But the TensorFlow team is constantly working on it so it is worth trying.